This chapter contains the following topics:

 Companies use devices such as sensors and beacons ("things") to monitor everything from the performance of machinery, temperatures of refrigerated units, on-time averages of commuter trains, and so forth.
 Capturing the data from these devices traditionally involves a complex integration using specialized hardware, expensive network connectivity, and high system integration expenditure to build the machine information into an enterprise business process.
 Even with a complex integration in place, an operations manager or controller still might have to manually enter the data into a spreadsheet, a software program, or an application in an ERP system.
 Regardless of the method used, it takes time to transfer the raw data into information that can be acted upon in a way that provides value to the business.

-For JD Edwards EnterpriseOne, you can devise processes called orchestrations that consume raw data from disparate devices and transform the data into actionable business processes in JD Edwards EnterpriseOne.
-The EnterpriseOne IoT Orchestrator processes these orchestrations to enable the immediate, real-time transformation of raw data to valuable and transaction-capable information in JD Edwards EnterpriseOne.
-For examples, you can create orchestrations that enable EnterpriseOne to:
+With the JD Edwards EnterpriseOne Orchestrator Studio, you can create orchestrations that enable the transformation of data from disparate devices into actionable business processes in JD Edwards EnterpriseOne.
+For example, you can create orchestrations that enable EnterpriseOne to:

 Alert users to a required activity.